mariacbrs/mariacbrs/README.md

 ### Hello, I'm Maria Clara!
-I majored in Web Developer and Designer at Tamwood International College and now I'm studying Systems Analysis and Development at São Judas Tadeu University.
+I majored in Web Developement and Design at Tamwood International College and now I'm studying Systems Analysis and Development at São Judas Tadeu University.

 I am a proactive and dedicated person, looking to explore new opportunities and challenges, in the field of Web Development.
 I believe that this industry has a lot to offer for my growth and knowledge as a developer.